 There are also options for chemical control of dandelions, which may be required due to the difficulty that can arise when they are pulled by hand.
 While it is difficult to find a pre-emergent that is dandelion specific, it is a good idea for homeowners to apply a general broadleaf pre-emergent to stop germinating weed seeds before they start, like Tenacity or Prodiamine.

-Hi-Yield Atrazine and Spectracide Weed Stop for St. Augustine and Centipede are two great products to use for prevention of dandelion on St. Augustine or centipede lawns.
+Hi-Yield Atrazine is a great product to use for prevention of dandelion on St. Augustine or centipede lawns.
 Both grass types are sensitive to active ingredients like 2,4-D and MSMA, so Atrazine-based weed control products are safer to use on these grass types if applied appropriately.
-Both Hi-Yield Atrazine and Spectracide Weed Stop for St. Augustine and Centipede have pre- and post-emergent properties.
+Hi-Yield Atrazine has pre- and post-emergent properties.
 A pre-emergent, as its name suggests, controls weeds before they germinate and appear in your lawn.
 Pre-emergents should be applied during the spring and fall for effective control.
 Post-emergents, on the other hand, are products that control currently existing weed

 Post-Emergent Control of Dandelion